For information in Hebrew, click here.

-Gvanim by the Bay is a unique program designed for Israelis living in the San Francisco Bay Area who are interested in exploring issues of Israeli-Jewish identity, Jewish values and Israeli culture as well as deepening their awareness of and connection with local Israeli and Jewish communities.
+Gvanim by the Bay is a unique program designed for Israelis living in the San Francisco Bay Area who are interested in exploring issues of Israeli-Jewish identity, Jewish values and Israeli culture as well as deepening their awareness of and connection to local Israeli and Jewish communities.

-The program's goal is to enhance the Jewish identity of the participants and to help them come to terms with what it means to be an Israeli and a Jew living outside of Israel.
+The program's goal is to enhance the Jewish identity of the participants and help them come to terms with what it means to be both an Israeli and a Jew living outside of Israel.

 Gvanim by the Bay was inspired by Gvanim, a similar program launched in Israel in 2000.
 Initiated by the Israeli Amuta of the Jewish Federation of San Francisco, Gvanim combines study and action in the area of pluralistic Jewish identity in Israel.
 Its diverse alumni have developed dozens of projects in which thousands of Israelis participate every year.

 The program includes studies of Jewish and Israeli texts, lectures by leading guest speakers and in-depth discussions that create an enriching experience for the participants.
 Moreover, professional facilitation encourages tolerance to diverse opinions and an understanding of the pluralism of the Israeli-Jewish identity.

-A written questionnaire is the first step of the selection process, whose purpose is to identify a diverse and balanced group of about 15 participants who share an interest in social activism and an awareness of the issues that the program explores.
+A written questionnaire is the first step of the selection process, whose purpose is to identify a diverse and balanced group of about 18 participants who share an interest in social activism and an awareness of the issues that the program explores.